 The year 2006 was also a good year for the promotion of Kapralova's music.
 The composer's art songs and chamber music, particularly her string quartet, piano preludes, and violin works, were the most popular with both the performers and the broadcasters.
 The most frequently performed and broadcast orchestral work by Kapralova in 2006 was her Partita for Piano and Strings.
 Kapralova's music was also featured in two major radio series on women in music.
-The first, a 13-part series First Ladies of Music, written and produced by Virginia Eskin for WFMT Chicago, with the support of the Northeastern University, presented the composer in the company of Alma Mahler, Ilse Weber and Alma Rosé.
+The first, a 13-part series entitled First Ladies of Music, written and produced by Virginia Eskin for WFMT Chicago with the support of the Northeastern University, presented the composer in the company of Alma Mahler, Ilse Weber and Alma Rosé.
 The second, a six-part series Konsten att humla (The Art of the Bumblebee), written and produced by Birgitta Tollan for Sveriges Radio, featured Kapralova together with contemporary Czech composers Ivana Loudova and Sylvie Bodorova.
 In total, Kapralova's music was promoted in 13 radio broadcasts, and the participating radio stations included three national broadcasters: Czech Radio, Sveriges Radio, and CBC.

-Kapralova's music was also programmed at several music festivals and conferences last year: at the 2006 American String Teachers Association Conference in Kansas City in March, at the Jagthuis Festival in Nederhost den Berg in the Netherlands in May, at the Bay View Music Festival in Bay View, Michigan in July; and, finally, at the 2006 Society of Composers National Conference at the University of Texas in September.
+Kapralova's music was also programmed at several music festivals and conferences last year: the 2006 American String Teachers Association Conference in Kansas City in March, at the Jagthuis Festival in Nederhost den Berg in the Netherlands in May, at the Bay View Music Festival in Bay View, Michigan in July; and, at the 2006 Society of Composers National Conference at the University of Texas in September.

-In 2006, several new articles were written about the composer and appeared in three musicological journals: Acta Musicologica published and Opus Musicum re-printed Tereza Pavova's text "Vitezslava Kapralova jako Habova zacka?" and The Kapralova Society Journal published Karla Hartl's research "Vitezslava Kapralova: A Life Chronology (Part III)."
+In 2006, several articles were written about the composer and appeared in three musicological journals: Acta Musicologica published and Opus Musicum re-printed Tereza Pavova's text "Vitezslava Kapralova jako Habova zacka?" and Kapralova Society Journal published Karla Hartl's research "Vitezslava Kapralova: A Life Chronology (Part III)."
 In addition to the original research mentioned above, The Heart of Europe featured Barbora Osvaldova's article "Vitezslava Kapralova: An Exceptional Composer," and Zpravy Spolecnosti Bohuslava Martinu published a text by Josef Kapral "Zena mezi peti linkami" and re-printed Alena Vesela's reminiscence "Vzpominka na Vitezslavu Kapralovou."
-Furthermore, Kapralova was mentioned in the article by Maria Klenova "Pratelstvi Cechu a Slovaku i za hranicemi," included in Ceska beseda, and in the text by Frantisek Smahel "Hudba v Ceske akademii ved a umeni," published by Akademicky bulletin.
-Finally, two favourable reviews of the new recording of Kapralova's string quartet appeared in MusicWeb (Rob Barnett) and Opus Musicum (Martin Flasar).
+Furthermore, Kapralova was mentioned in the article of Maria Klenova "Pratelstvi Cechu a Slovaku i za hranicemi," included in Ceska beseda, and in the text by Frantisek Smahel "Hudba v Ceske akademii ved a umeni," published by Akademicky bulletin.
+Finally, two favourable reviews of the new recording of Kapralova's string quartet appeared on MusicWeb (Rob Barnett) and in Opus Musicum (Martin Flasar).

 women in music